 SF is surrounded on three sides by water, which offers plenty of opportunities to head out on a cruise.
 Some of the most popular are out sunset and dinner cruises.
 Here are a few ideas.

-2-Hour Evening Cruise: This casual, two-hour evening cruise leaves Fisherman's Wharf nightly.
-Each cruise offers a light appetizer bar and amazing views around the SF Bay.
+This casual, evening cruise leaves Fisherman's Wharf nightly.
+Each cruise offers amazing views around the SF Bay.
 You will cruise under the Golden Gate Bridge, near Alcatraz, and soak in other views of SF, Sausalito, and more.
-You will also find discounts for this cruise on Goldstar at up to 50% off.

 In addition to our sunset and dinner cruises, you will find some other great night tours as well.
 They include Segway tours and a chance to sample some of our best cocktails.
 These are just some of the best San Francisco nightlife tours.

-SF Night Bus Tour: If you prefer to sit back, relax and let someone drive you around town, then check out the SF Night Bus Tour.
-It will take you past the best attractions at night for that picture perfect view.
-It leaves at 7pm in the summer and 6:30pm the rest of the year.
-You will drive through Chinatown, Fisherman's Wharf, Civic Center, and along the Embarcadero.
-The tour runs for 90 minutes.
-Find tickets for this tour on the City Sightseeing site.
+If you prefer to sit back, relax and let someone drive you around town, then check out the SF Night Bus Tour.
+It will take you past the best attractions at night for that picture-perfect view.

 In addition to the theater, our performing arts calendar also offers a large number of ballet, opera and symphony shows.
 All three feature shows in the Performing Arts Center in the Civic Center district.